 If you use the unit allocation method, enter the number of units for the account in this field.
-The amount will be allocated based on a percentage of the number of units of the account over the total number of units.
+The system allocates the amount based on a percentage of the number of units of the account over the total number of units.

-Running the Recurring JE Compute & Print Program
+15.5.6 Running the Recurring JE Compute & Print Program